labbces/TEdistill/README.md

 # panTE

-This is outr script to generate a panTE library bases on genome-specific EarlGrey TE libraries.
-It is heavily inspired in to panEDTA.sh from EDTA
+This is our script to generate a panTE library based on genome-specific EarlGrey TE libraries.
+It is heavily inspired in the panEDTA.sh from EDTA

 # Installing